Ruddy duck: Description

-These are small, compact ducks with stout, scoop-shaped bills, and long, stiff tails they often hold cocked upward.
-They have slightly peaked heads and fairly short, thick necks.
-Male ruddy ducks have blackish caps that contrast with bright white cheeks.
-In summer, they have rich chestnut bodies with bright blue bills.
-In winter, they are dull gray-brown above and paler below with dull gray bills.
-Females and first-year males are brownish, somewhat like winter males but with a blurry stripe across the pale cheek patch.
-In flight, ruddy ducks show solidly dark tops of the wings.
+The ruddy duck is a small, compact duck with a stout, scoop-shaped bill, and a long, stiff tail which it holds cocked upward.
+It has a slightly peaked head and a fairly short, thick neck.
+The male ruddy duck has a blackish cap that contrasts with its bright white cheeks.
+In summer, it has a rich chestnut body with a bright blue bill.
+In winter, it is a dull gray-brown above and paler below with a dull gray bill.
+The female and first-year male are brownish, somewhat like the winter male but with a blurry stripe across the pale cheek patch.
+In flight, the ruddy duck shows the solidly dark tops of the wings.
+On average, the female is smaller and weighs less than the male.